jeroenvdhoven/dockertraining/README.md

     1. Setup
     2. Train a model
-    3. Turn your model into a REST api using Flask
+    3. Turn your model into an API using Flask
     4. Transfer to docker image
     5. Run Flask using a WSGI server
     6. Run docker image on remote machine